FarronF/limerick-council-meetings/meetings/2021/05/20-Virtual Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 15th April 2021.md

 Director, Support Services-Finance, Corporate, HR & ICT that currently there is no legal basis

 in legislation for the use of CCTV cameras in relation to litter.
-CCTV cameras currently in use--- 3
+CCTV cameras currently in use
+---
+3

 are by way of agreement with An Garda Siochana to detect crime.
 GDPR would not allow